nepal-ride-sharing-app/Rider-Sharing-App-Development/Readme.md

 # Rider App Setup

 This document provides instructions for setting up the Rider App development environment using the provided `initialize-rider-app-setup.sh` script.
+Make sure that you give enough permission to run the script using `chmod +x initialize-rider-app-setup.sh`

 ## Prerequisites